rocket-pool/docs.rocketpool.net/docs/ko/node-staking/cli-intro.md

 The node's RPL withdrawal address has not been set.
 All RPL rewards will be sent to the primary withdrawal address.

 === Fee Distributor and Smoothing Pool ===
-The node's fee distributor <fee distributer contract address> has a balance of 0.000000 ETH.
+The node's fee distributor 0x84c1f488CDecb2E335c40901E3Fe58925f4cC9A7 has a balance of 0.004897 ETH.
+NOTE: You are in Native Mode; you MUST ensure that your Validator Client is using this address as its fee recipient!
-The node is currently opted into the Smoothing Pool <smoothing pool contract address>.
+The node is not opted into the Smoothing Pool.
+To learn more about the Smoothing Pool, please visit https://docs.rocketpool.net/upgrades/redstone/whats-new#smoothing-pool.
+You have 3 minipools that would earn extra commission if you opted into the smoothing pool!
+See https://rpips.rocketpool.net/RPIPs/RPIP-62 for more information about bonus commission, or run `rocketpool node join-smoothing-pool` to opt in.

 === RPL Stake ===
 NOTE: The following figures take *any pending bond reductions* into account.

-The node has a total stake of 588.950796 RPL.
+The node has a total stake of 20000.000000 RPL.
-This is currently 4.01% of its borrowed ETH and 12.04% of its bonded ETH.
+This is currently 3.74% of its borrowed ETH and 30.06% of its bonded ETH.
+The node has 0.000000 megapool staked RPL.
+The node has 20000.000000 legacy staked RPL.
+The node has a total stake (legacy minipool RPL plus megapool RPL) of 20000.000000 RPL.
+You have 0.000000 RPL staked on your megapool and can request to unstake up to 0.000000 RPL

 === Minipools ===
-The node has a total of 1 active minipool(s):
+The node has a total of 3 active minipool(s):
-- 1 staking
+- 3 staking
 ```

 ### `sync`